 - providing regular, timely, and constructive feedback to all team members

-Reward Results: Clearly define and negotiate the end results that you want the individuals, the team, and the organization to achieve.
-Track results closely.
+Reward Results: Clearly define and negotiate the end results that you want the individuals, the team, and the organization to achieve then track results closely.
 Mutually evaluate and take responsibility for those results.
 Ensure that you are paying for performance and not attendance!

 Opportunities to Learn from Others: As a leader you will not have all the answers.
 Unfortunately people in senior roles often don’t like to admit when they don’t know something.
-Tapping into the knowledge, skills, talents, and abilities of members of your team helps everyone to grow.
-People like to feel that they are valued and that their talents are being used.
+Tapping into the knowledge, skills, talents, and abilities of members of your team helps everyone to participate in continual growth.
+As a result, people will feel that they are valued and that their talents are being used.

 Walk the Talk: Actions really do speak louder than words.
 You cannot expect others to behave in a manner that you would like, if you do not behave the same way.
 If, for example, you want others to keep their commitments, then it is imperative that you keep all your commitments to others, or if you absolutely can’t meet a commitment that you let others know ahead of time.

-Happiness: The results for the organization are influenced by efforts to help people enjoy their work experience.
-The first step is to get to know people, discover what motivates them, what makes them happy, and what is bothering them about work.
-Then you can enhance the positive and help people to find a solution to their challenges.
-Happy people are generally productive people.
+Happiness: The results for the organization are influenced by efforts to help people enjoy their work experience because the first step is to get to know people, discover what motivates them, what makes them happy, and what is bothering them about work.
+Then you can enhance the positive and help people to find a solution to their challenges because happy people are more productive people.